GregDChu/boids/README.md

 Ensure that for glew, you also define the macro GLEW_STATIC in your preferences.
 Once everything is linked, the project should build properly.

 # Settings
-The flock simulation had several settings.
+The flock simulation has several settings.
 Below are the description of what each setting does.
+All default settings are stored in flock.h as macros.

 ## Speed
 Adjusts the maximum speed of the flock.
-A 0 values means no speed and a 1 value means the fastest allowed by the macro MAX_SPEED.
+A 0 values means no speed and a 1 value means the maximum speed allowed.
+The maximum speed is set by the macro MAX_SPEED.

 ## Speed Variation
 Enables or disables variation of speed among the flock members.
 It is set to disabled by default with the macro VARIABLE_SPEEDS.

 ## Distance
-The range in which each flock member can see to determine their next move.
+The range to which each flock member can see to determine their next move.
 A larger range means each flock member incorporates more of its neighbors to decide its next move.
 A smaller range means each flock member incorporates fewer of its neighbors when deciding its next move.

 ## Cone of Vision
 The angle from the center of the flock member's vision to the left and right of which the flock member can see.
 A smaller cone of vision means the flock member can't see members behind it, or next to it.